-Ultrasound is one of the most readily accessible clinical tools, applicable to a broad rang of preclinical research including morphological and functional assessment of the heart and vessels.
+Ultrasound is one of the most readily accessible clinical tools, applicable to a broad range of preclinical research including morphological and functional assessment of the heart and vessels.
 Microultrasound may be used to evaluate various organs as well as for embryology and oncology.

 For assesment of: